 The National Automated Clearing House Association (NACHA) is the regulator for compliance on secure transactions.
 The rules say any banking transaction must use a “commercially reasonable” encryption method if sent through the internet.
 Merchants also need to verify routing numbers and verify the identity of the buyer.
 As a trusted ACH payments processor, VCI takes care of the security concerns to make ACH transactions easy to manage.

 The future is sure to include more types of ACH payments and ACH debits than already exist.
 As we move toward a cashless society, the options for digital exchanges will grow.
-See the advantages that ACH transactions can have on your receiving and invoicing departments.
+See the advantages that ACH transactions can have on your receiving and invoicing departments with the best ACH payment processing company in the industry.

 The pandemic didn’t shift the direction of buying and selling as much as ramp up the need for more ACH transactions.
 It forced a conformability with ACH payments and ACH deposits that wasn’t there before.